Do you have gum disease? Did you know that gum disease is one of the most common dental problems next to cavities and tooth decay?

 Types of Gum Disease

 There are two primary types of gum disease, known as gingivitis and periodontitis.
 If you have gingivitis, this is the first phase of gum disease and is treated relatively easy when caught early.
 As gingivitis is allowed to progress and treatment is not sought, it may turn into periodontitis.
-This is a severe form of gum disease and leads to many complications, including bleeding gums, tooth loss, and even bone loss.
+This is a severe form of gum disease.
+It can lead to many complications, including bleeding gums, tooth loss, and even bone loss.

-At Pioneer Dental Group, we offer a variety of dental treatment options to ensure that you do not have to suffer with gum disease.
-Depending on how far along the disease is, you may need to have one or more treatments performed to ensure the disease is completely eliminated.
+At Pioneer Dental Group, we offer a variety of dental treatment options to ensure you don’t have to suffer from gum disease.
+Depending on how far along the disease is, you may need to have one or more treatments performed.
+Multiple treatments help to ensure the disease is completely eliminated.

 Dr. Pioch does not use surgical means to treat your gum disease, so you don’t have to worry about pain or extensive treatment procedures.

 If you think you have gum disease or haven’t been to the dentist in a long time, please call our office at (503) 305-5051 to schedule your dental appointment.
-If you are busy and cannot call our office right now, please feel free to fill out our convenient appointment form, and one of our friendly staff members will call you soon.
+If you are busy and cannot call our office right now, please feel free to fill out our convenient appointment form.
+One of our friendly staff members will call you soon.